Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

     birds.append(Bird(230, 350))
 ```

 Now we can write the necessary code to "kill" our birds when they collide with a pipe, or the ground.
-Write the following code in both locations.
+Write the following code in both for loops.
 The first line removes some fitness if they hit the pipe, so that there is some differentiation between birds who have the same score, one of whom hit the pipe and one of whom continued.

 ```py
 ge[x].fitness -= 1